 Because I sweat so much, I need a headband to keep back flyaways but also keep sweat from getting into my eyes.
 I have a Halo band, I have one of the sweat bands from Peloton, but I find the old-school knit sweatbands to do just fine.
 They get heavy and gross and don’t look cool, but again… you’re riding in your home where no one can see you.
 I got my husband a multipack of them last summer for when he works in the garden and we just throw them in the wash with towels and dishrags and they’ve gotten a bit fuzzy but still look and work fine.

-The Peloton band is nothing unique and you can find the equivalent likely for much less elsewhere.
+The Peloton band from Temple Tape is nothing unique and you can find the equivalent likely for much less elsewhere.
 My Halo band has a rubber band on the inside that blocks the sweat and also keeps the band from sliding off the head.
 I do like it a lot, but one costs the amount of the pack of knit bands I got so I only have one for now and may treat myself to another when I hit a Peloton milestone.

 Shop My Peloton Gear:

 I have wide feet.
 I can wear regular width sneakers, but only from certain brands that have a wider toebox.
 With dress shoes and sandals, I almost always choose a wide width.
 I knew the Peloton-brand shoes would not be comfortable.

 Doing a bit of online research, I read that Shimano was great for wide feet.
 I found these on Zappos, thought they looked cool while also being knit so they would stretch with my feet.
 I have been wearing them since March and they are great for wide feet.
 That being said, I find they run a bit big thanks to the stretch and if I could do it over, I would have gone down half a size.